StuPro-TOSCAna/TOSCAna/docs/requirements/product_backlog.md

 > As a user, I want to get feedback whether my CSAR file is correct in terms of syntax.

 - Cost estimate: 13

-#### Implementable Story *Semantic Validation* (could have)
-> As a user, I want to get feedback whether my CSAR file is correct in terms of semantics.

-- Cost estimate: 20

 ### Feature *Monitoring*
 > As a user, I want to get informed about the current status of my deployment.